Chief Executive Officers in Private Equity Sponsored Companies

 The CEO builds and cultivates a world-class team, celebrates successes, and acts quickly and decisively in addressing performance shortfalls.

 World-class CEOs place greater emphasis than their competitive peers on attracting, developing and retaining top talent.
 Such CEOs are focused on empowering and delegating greater responsibilities to those employees who will respond to the challenge.
 They set a collaborative tone across functions and business units through mutual trust and clarity of shared purpose.
-Clear performance expectations are set based on attaining
+Clear performance expectations are set based on attaining tactical milestones that align with the value creation plan.
+Appraisal systems are based on factual quantitative and qualitative objectives that stretch business performance expectations, recognize outstanding achievements and identify areas for personal development and improvement.

 “There is nothing more important to building a business than recruiting exceptional talent and creating an environment that is team driven and all players feel a sense of fairness.
-I grew a business from 60 employees to 1,400 in 4 years and it could not have been accomplished without strict adherence to sound management practices and fair play”
+I grew a business from 60 employees to 1,400 in 4 years and it could not have been accomplished without strict adherence to sound management practices and fair play.”

-– Walter Raquet, Founder, Green Earth Technologies (former Co-Founder of Knight Capital [1995-2002])
+Walter Raquet, Founder, Green Earth Technologies (former Co-Founder of Knight Capital [1995-2002])

 Creates Followership